FranckyC/sp-extensions/README.md

 Name | Description
 -------|--------|
-react-msal-bot | How to integrate a bot within a SharePoint Online portal supporting authentication to access Azure AD protected APIs like Microsoft graph resources using MSAL.
+react-msal-bot | How to integrate a bot within a SharePoint Online portal supporting authentication to access Azure AD protected APIs like Microsoft graph resources using MSAL (OAuth2 implicit grant flow). react-adal-bot | How to integrate a bot within a SharePoint Online portal supporting authentication to access Azure AD protected APIs like Microsoft graph resources using ADAL Node.js library (OAuth2 authorization code grant flow).